-In oral immunotherapy, food is easily medicine.
-For her peanut immunotherapy patients, she uses peanut M&Ms as a daily dose of medicine, saying “how many of your healthcare providers tell you to eat candy as your medicine?”
+In oral immunotherapy, it is easier to see that food is medicine for food allergies.
+For her peanut immunotherapy patients, Jodi Shroba uses peanut M&Ms as a daily dose of medicine, saying “how many of your healthcare providers tell you to eat candy as your medicine?”
 But for those who do not undergo this treatment, the idea that food is medicine is a little bit harder to grasp.

 In food allergies, we are often taught that food is the enemy, that allergens must be avoided at all costs.
 But what the Food is Medicine movement is trying to do is take back that narrative.
 Food isn’t the enemy.
 In food allergy, we sometimes forget to think of food in a positive sense; that food can actually make you feel better, it just has to be the right food.